apache/mxnet/docs/api/symbolic-node.rst

    :type data: SymbolicNode

    :param target_shape: Target new shape.
-One and only one dim can be 0, in which case it will be infered from the rest of dims
+One and only one dim can be 0, in which case it will be inferred from the rest of dims
    :type target_shape: Shape(tuple), required

    :param Symbol name: The name of the :class:`SymbolicNode`. (e.g. `:my_symbol`), optional.
    :param Dict{Symbol, AbstractString} attrs: The attributes associated with this :class:`SymbolicNode`.

-   :return: the constructed :class:`SymbolicNode`.
+   :return: SymbolicNode.